Line 6 HX Stomp Review

 Though the interface learning curve is a bit steep, the HX Stomp is one of the most powerful and best-sounding multi-effects pedals we've ever tested.
 It's hard to resist wanting to just let it replace your entire rig, which it can easily do.

+The Line 6 HX Stomp is a multi-effects processor offering a ton of the features and sounds from the extended Helix family.
 Players already familiar with the Helix range will be able to jump right in with the footswitches, menus and color-codes which mirror those of previous products.
-In the case of the HX Stomp it's in a compact, small-scale format, offering up to eight blocks of effects processing and some fantastic onboard presets.
+In the case of the HX Stomp it's in a compact, small-scale format, with up to eight blocks of effects processing and some fantastic onboard presets.

 The HX Stomp can be integrated into your existing pedalboard as an effects stompbox, hooked up to an amp’s effects loop using the four-cable method, or used as a standalone/backup rig by plugging straight into a FOH speaker system with amp and cab emulations.